Wikator/Tanks/README.md

     + ~~Epic Online Services will be implemented~~ Steam was used instead
     + Players can join P2P games now, but only through invites
 5. Cleaner UI
+6. Rewards from singleplayer, like colors
+7. Improved AI im singleplayer